-- 2.1.1 Secure services provide treatment for adults aged 18 and over with mental disorders, these include mental illness (MI), personality disorder (PD) and neurodevelopmental disorders (NDD) including learning disabilities (LD) and autism (ASD).
-Further detail on the care pathway and service expectations is set out in Appendix 1. - 2.1.2 Secure services also provide care and treatment for people who are - culturally deaf (D) and audiologically deaf (deaf) - have acquired brain injury - 2.1.3 Patients are liable to be detained under the Mental Health Act and their risk of harm to others and risk of escape from hospital cannot be managed safely within other mental health settings - 2.1.4 Patients typically have complex chronic mental disorders, which are linked to offending or seriously harmful behaviour.
-Some will be involved with the criminal justice system (CJS), courts and prison, and may have Ministry of Justice (MoJ) restrictions imposed. - 2.1.5 Three levels of security currently exist across secure adult inpatient services each of which provides a range of physical, procedural and relational security measures to ensure effective treatment and care whilst providing for the safety of the patient and others including patients, staff and the general public. - High Secure services provide care and treatment to those adults who present a grave and immediate risk to the public and who should not be able to escape from hospital - Medium secure services provide care and treatment to those adults who present a serious risk of harm to others and whose escape from hospital should be prevented - Low secure services provide care and treatment who present a significant risk of harm to others and whose escape from hospital should be impeded - 2.1.6 This service specification relates to adult low secure services and includes Access Assessment (Appendix 2) and Forensic Outreach and Liaison Services (FOLS Appendix 3). - 2.1.7 Recognised pathways into low secure services include: - Stepping down from high/medium secure care - Admission directly from the community - Admission from acute adult inpatient services - Admissions from secure child and adolescent mental health services
+- 2.1.1 Secure services provide treatment for adults aged 18 years and over with mental disorders, these include mental illness (MI), personality disorder (PD) and neurodevelopmental disorders (NDD) including learning disabilities (LD) and autism (ASD).
+Further detail on the care pathway and service expectations is set out in Appendix 1. - 2.1.2 Secure services also provide care and treatment for people who are - culturally deaf (D) and audiologically deaf (deaf) - have an acquired brain injury - 2.1.3 Patients are liable to be detained under the Mental Health Act and their risk of harm to others and risk of escape from hospital cannot be managed safely within other mental health settings. - 2.1.4 Patients typically have complex chronic mental disorders, which are linked to offending or seriously harmful behaviour.
+Some will be involved with the criminal justice system (CJS), courts and prison, and may have Ministry of Justice (MoJ) restrictions imposed. - 2.1.5 Three levels of security currently exist across secure adult inpatient services each of which provides a range of physical, procedural and relational security measures to ensure effective treatment and care whilst providing for the safety of the patient and others including patients, staff and the general public. - High Secure services provide care and treatment to those adults who present a grave and immediate risk to the public and who must not be able to escape from hospital - Medium secure services provide care and treatment to those adults who present a serious risk of harm to others and whose escape from hospital must be prevented - Low secure services provide care and treatment who present a significant risk of harm to others and whose escape from hospital must be impeded - 2.1.6 This service specification relates to adult medium secure services and includes Access Assessment (Appendix 2) and Forensic Outreach and Liaison Services (FOLS Appendix 3). - 2.1.7 The recognised pathways into medium secure services are: - Step-down from high secure care - Admissions directly from the CJS - Step-up from low secure or non-secure settings including the community, with specific reference to recalled patients or those subject to a Community Treatment Order (CTO).